In addition to fitness and exercise, I've always had an interest in the paranormal and "unexplained," particularly lucid dreaming and NDEs.

 Dreaming Your Car Is Rolling Backwards After You’ve Exited It

-Pretty much the same things unfold if the rolling occurs only after you’ve exited your vehicle.
+The same things happen if the rolling occurs only after you’ve exited your vehicle.

 Except that you get to witness it from a greater vantage point.
 You also more easily hear the crumpling and crunching of metal as the chain reaction unfolds.

-You then fear that the renegade car will be traced back to you and that you’ll have to pay for all the repairs and/or that your parents will be very mad (even if you’re long into adulthood).
+You then fear that the renegade car will be traced back to you, that you’ll have to pay for all the repairs, and/or that your parents will be very mad (even if you’re long into adulthood).